 A responsive web/mobile app that allows users to identify upcoming softball game information and team player data for their local team(Rock Springs Angels).

 The client side is controlled by React.js (v18.0) utilizing custom hooks, Context, and React Router.
 A super admin was implemented for the Coach of the softball team to have full control of data being displayed to the viewers.

 The data is driven by two MongoDB cloud based API’s to allow the changes made by the coach to be stored and displayed accordingly.

-Currently implementing Google Analytics and working with tag manager data.
+Currently implementing Google Analytics and working with Google Tag Manager..

 Bounty Hunter 2 - Tracker Tool